hurwitzlab/muscope-18SV4/README.md

 $ source mu/bin/activate
 (mu) $ pip install git+https://github.com/hurwitzlab/muscope-18SV4.git
 ```
+The last line installs the application in the virtual environment.

 If Python 3.6 or later is not available then the Anaconda Python distribution can be installed to provide Python 3.6 and a virtual environment can be created like this: